 The following table sets forth our results of operations for the periods presented.
 We have included results of operations for acquisitions closed after January 1, 2022, from the closing date of each such acquisition.
+We have included results of operations for divestitures closed after January 1, 2022, through the closing date of each such divestiture.
 The period-to-period comparison of our historical results are not indicative of the results that may be expected in the future.